Shelter and Housing Services

 Congregate housing provides supported housing situations for individuals while they regain self-sufficiency and stability; community-based shared and scattered apartments provide long-term or permanent homes where individuals can continue their journey toward living the life they hope to have; rooming houses provide affordable housing for individuals; and Yvonne’s House provides permanent housing to individuals through a modified Housing First program.

-Drop-in centers in Northampton and Greenfield are the hubs of ServiceNet’s programs.
-Through the Drop-Ins, individuals can access housing advocates, benefit specialists, case managers, health care providers and other professionals and advocates; they can grab a bag lunch or get a cup of coffee; or they can use computers and phones to help in job and housing searches.
+Resource Centers in Northampton and Greenfield are the hubs of ServiceNet’s programs.
+Through the Resource Centers, individuals can access housing advocates, benefit specialists, case managers, health care providers and other professionals and advocates; they can grab a bag lunch or get a cup of coffee; or they can use computers and phones to help in job and housing searches.

 Outreach services are provided through the Housing Plus program, and the housing re-entry assistance program in partnership with the Hampshire County House of Correction.